xenodus/kweh-bot/readme.md

 Happy gaming fellow Eorzeans ~

-PS: Didn't expect so get so many dms about Kweh! xD
+PS: Didn't expect to get so many dms about Kweh! xD